How to Introduce Yourself at a Job Fair

 What to do when you’re especially shy.
 If networking really isn’t your thing, consider bringing a friend, especially someone who is naturally sociable.
 It will be much easier if you have someone else tagging along.
 Also, read these networking tips for introverts before you brave a career fair.

 Check in when you arrive at the fair.
 You may need to sign in at the reception area and get a name tag.
 Your name tag goes on your right side because you’ll be shaking hands with your right hand.
 Having the name tag on the same side as the handshake draws the recruiter’s eye to your name tag, making it easier for them to remember your name.

 Visit companies in priority order.
 Make the rounds, visiting your priority companies first.
-If you have extra time talk to other organizations, too – you may find a surprise company that’s a good match.
+That way you’ll be most likely to get to meet a representative from the companies you’re most interested in working for.
+If you have extra time, talk to other organizations too – you may find a surprise company that’s a good match.

 Keep it formal.
 Unless you’re told otherwise, address the person staffing the desk as Mr. or Ms. After you introduce yourself, be prepared to give your elevator pitch and be ready to answer a few questions.
 Offer a copy of your resume and your business card, if you have one.
 Ask the recruiter for his or her business card to take with you.

 Follow up after the fair.
 Take the time to send a follow-up email.
-Send it is as soon as you can after the fair is finished It’s a way to make another good impression on the people you meet.
-Here’s an example of a follow-up letter to send after a job fair, you can tailor it to match your own circumstances.
+Send it is as soon as you can after the fair is finished.
+It’s a way to make another good impression on the people you meet.
+Here’s an example of a follow-up letter to send after a job fair that you can tailor to match your own circumstances.